websauna/websauna/docs/source/reference/troubleshooting.rst

 Dropping database sessions
 --------------------------

-In the case you have dangling PSQL sessions and you need to operations these sessions prevent you can force the session drop:
+In the case you have dangling PSQL sessions and you need to perform operations these sessions prevent you can force the session drop:

 .. code-block:: console